tigergraph/ecosys/tutorials/GraphStudio.md

 ![selectGraph](./pictures/selectGraph.jpg)

 ---
 After you select a graph, you can inspect the content of the graph.
 Click `Explore Graph` on the left pane and click `Pick vertices` to randomly pick 5 vertices.
-You can double-click a node (say Ed) to expand it.
+You can double-click a node (say Jenny) to expand it.
 ![explore](./pictures/explore.jpg)